Kreyu/data-table-bundle/docs/reference/columns/creating_column_type_extension.md

 ## Generic column type extensions

-You can modify several column types at once by specifying their common parent ([Column Types Reference]()).
+You can modify several column types at once by specifying their common parent.
 For example, several column types inherit from the TextType column type (such as `EmailType`, `LinkType`, etc.).
 A column type extension applying to `TextType` (i.e. whose `getExtendedType()` method returns `TextType::class`) would apply to all of these column types.